zhangchn/objy/README.md

 An experimental REPL has been added as a building target `oyi`.

-Try it in Terminal.app or Xcode debugging console by simply running it in Xcode!
+Try it in Terminal.app or Xcode debug console by simply running it in Xcode!

 ### Missing parts